fbpx

 Kit Supplier: Nike

-The deal, reportedly worth north of US$1 billion over 15 years, was Nike’s biggest deal with a Premier League club at the time before the American sportswear giant signed an even more lucrative deal with Liverpool FC in January 2020.
+The deal, reportedly worth north of US$1 billion over 15 years, was Nike’s biggest deal with a Premier League club at the time, before it signed an even more lucrative deal with Liverpool FC in January 2020.

 Kit Supplier: Macron

-The Bologna-headquartered Italian sportswear brand returned as Crystal Palace’s kit supplier ahead of the 2022-23 season, having previously served the club in that role between 2014 and 2018.
+The Bologna-headquartered Italian sportswear brand returned as Crystal Palace FC’s kit supplier ahead of the 2022–23 season, having previously served the club in that role between 2014 and 2018.

 Kit Supplier: Hummel